Sweeney Todd is Bloody Good at Barrow Street

 *Cue immersive pie shop idea.*

 The Barrow Street Theater, typically a 200-seat theater, has been reformatted to resemble a pie shop in order to house this immersive production of Sweeney Todd.
 Specifically, it’s modeled after Harrington’s Pie & Mash Shop, a 109 year old pie shop in South London.
-This production was originally staged in London at Harrington’s, and then transferred to New York City where it is no playing at the Barrow Street Theater in the Historic Greenwich House.
+This production was originally staged in London at Harrington’s, and then transferred to New York.

 How is this production of Sweeney Todd immersive?